ARPA-H: Government Leaders Build on DARPA’s SuccessAugust 12, 2021

 According to the mandate from President Biden, ARPA-H is tasked with curing diseases that have confounded researchers for decades—Alzheimer’s, cancer, and diabetes.
 These maladies have been the subject of extensive National Institutes of Health (NIH) research.
 For ARPA-H to differentiate itself, it must bring a fresh approach to these diseases, finding and testing modern solutions, from monoclonal antibodies to new device technology.

-“There are benefits to standing up an organization using a DARPA-like framework,” explains Sharon Hays, chief technology officer at LMI.
+“There are benefits to standing up an organization using a DARPA-like framework,” explains Sharon Hays, former chief technology officer at LMI.
 “The program managers in DARPA have much more power to start and end projects than at NIH.
 The shortened tenure of program managers means it’s harder to establish innovation-stifling norms.
 If ARPA-H uses its program managers in a similar fashion, the organization will take risks in what it investigates and be more willing to cut its losses if something isn’t working out.
 That’s critical for success.”

 Hays adds that a well-crafted slate of initial projects can overcome skepticism about the organization and win support from champions.
 Projects with quick wins gain champions inside the government and draw interest from the public—factors that keep projects going even if they take years to reach their ultimate goals.